• Skip to primary navigation

 Introduction

-An important document to obtain for safety and security on the Internet nowadays is a SSL certificate.
-This certifies ownership of the website, keeps user data secure, and prevents hackers from creating a fake version of the website.
+An important document to obtain nowadays is an SSL certificate for safety and security on the Internet.
+It certifies ownership of the website, keeps user data secure, and prevents hackers from creating a fake version of your website.
 Obtaining this certificate is crucial for your website, especially since creating subdomains requires one to carry over throughout the domain name.
-Here, we explore how to obtain a certificate through GoDaddy.
+Here, we explore how to have an SSL certificate through GoDaddy.

 overviewDownload

 To use a self–signed SSL/TLS certificate, you must provide the certificate and its private key.
-To use a certificate signed by a certificate authority (CA), you must also include the certificate chain.
+You must also include the certificate chain to use a certificate signed by a certificate authority (CA).
 Your certificate must satisfy the following criteria:

 • 1024-bit RSA (RSA_1024)